abrookins/andrewbrookins.com/_posts/2018-12-18-what-are-we-doing-here-software-engineering-ethics.md

 #### *Public Health*

 We should not build software that harms the mental or physical health of people by design -- unless we do so to defend the constitutional order.

 We should undertake or fund research to determine the unintentional impacts that our systems have on the mental and physical health of people.
 Examples of negative impacts include blue light affecting sleep patterns, phone use causing vehicular death, and "dark design patterns" that produce addictive behavior in users.

 Principle: Our lives depend on the health of our minds and bodies, so we should make the health of others our highest priority.

 ## How Can You Serve the Common Good?

-If you make the common good your first priority as a software engineer, you might question:
+If you want to make serving the common good your first priority as a software engineer, you should know and abide by the federal and state laws and extrajudicial rules that affect your work.

+But you also should become comfortable with applying a general framework like the one proposed in this essay.
+Applying such a framework would probably mean asking questions like the following:

 - Is this interaction pattern designed to create addictive behavior in children?
 - Is there another infrastructure provider that offers the same service while producing less pollution or using less non-renewable energy?
 - Must we link the reading behavior of a user to personally identifiable information about them in order to build this feature?
 - Is storing data about people on a hard disk without disk encryption secure enough to keep people safe?
 - Have we built a login system that protects the safety of our users if we do not require two-factor authentication?

-Empowered by a large enough group of your peers following the same principle, or alone by strong moral conviction, you might be able to say at a crucial moment, even if doing so risks setting back your career, "No, I will not do that."

 ## The Code